 There was little doubt that the Irish friars lamented the loss of their independent status.
 Many feared a loss of their distinct heritage.
 Moves were therefore made to restore the canonical status of the Irish Province.
 Vital to this process was the establishment in 1875 of a novitiate in Kilkenny.
 The founding by Fr.
 Seraphim Van Damme OFM Cap., a Belgium friar, of a Seraphic School at Rochestown, County Cork, in 1886 marked another important step in fostering vocations.
 Having now secured the means of educating potential aspirants to the Order, the prospects for the Irish Capuchins seemed much brighter.
 The hard work of the preceding years culminated in the restoration (by papal decree) of the Irish Capuchin Province on 21 January 1885.
 Fr.
 Seraphim was appointed provincial minster of the Irish Capuchins.
 Two years later, Fr.
 Paul Neary OFM Cap. of Kilkenny was appointed as the first native-born superior of the newly-restored Irish Province.

 After the outbreak of war in August 1914, large numbers of Irish priests applied to work as army chaplains in order to provide spiritual comfort to Catholic troops serving in the British armed forces.
 Four Irish-born Capuchin friars served in the First World War.
 They served on the battlefields of France, Egypt, Palestine and Salonika.
 They shared the day-to-day struggles of soldiers trying to cope with the appalling realities of industrial warfare and its aftermath.
 It is estimated that 200,000 Irishmen and women served during the war.
-Nearly 50,000 Irish-born soldiers were killed in the conflict.

 Fr.
 Ignatius Collins OFM Cap.